danieljurczak/password_manager/README.md

 ```

 ## Testing
 The project has basic tests.
-You can run them as follows:
+You can run them as follows.
 ```bash
 python tests.py
 ```